task, queue, job, async, rabbitmq, amqp, redis, python, distributed, actors

 - Python 2.4: Celery series 2.2 or earlier.

-Celery is a project with minimal funding, so we don't support Microsoft Windows.
+Celery is a project with minimal funding, so we don't support Microsoft Windows but it should be working.
 Please don't open any issues related to that platform.

 Celery is usually used with a message broker to send and receive messages.
 The RabbitMQ, Redis transports are feature complete, but there's also experimental support for a myriad of other solutions, including using SQLite for local development.